 The Minister of Finance is responsible for preparing the budget and submitting it to the People’s Majlis (parliament) for approval as stipulated in Article 32 of the Public Finance Act 2006 (PFA).
 According to the PFA “for each financial year, the minister must prepare and submit the budget to the parliament two months prior to the beginning of the fiscal year”.

 The fiscal year of the Maldives runs from 1st January to 31st December.

-The Approved Budget for 2023 is MVR 42.8 billion of which total expenditure is MVR 40.7 billion.
-The government is expected to receive MVR 32.1 billion as revenue and grants in 2023.
-The budget deficit for 2023 is 8.6 billion, amounting to 8.3% of GDP.
+The Proposed Budget for 2024 is MVR 49.5 billion of which Total Expenditure is MVR 47.3 billion.
+The government is expected to receive MVR 33.5 billion as Revenue and Grants in 2024.
+The Budget Deficit for 2024 is 13.8 billion, amounting to 12.0 percent of GDP.

 The links to the budget documents are also available on the Ministry of Finance's website